Azure/azure-sdk/docs/java/introduction.md

 Refer to the [ConfigurationAsyncClient class] for a fully built-out example of how an async client should be constructed.

-{% include requirement/MUST id="java-async-client-name" %} offer an async service client named `<ServiceName>AsyncClient`.
-More than one service client may be offered for a single service.

 {% include requirement/MUST id="java-async-framework" %} use [Project Reactor] to provide consumers with a high-quality async API.

 {% include requirement/MUSTNOT id="java-async-other-frameworks" %} use any other async APIs, such as `CompletableFuture` or [RxJava].